Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

         | You can learn more about ILM at:
         | https://www.elastic.co/guide/en/elasticsearch/reference/current/index-lifecycle-management.html

-ILM continued
-"""""""""""""

-In addition to ``sudo so-elasticsearch-indices-growth``, there is ``sudo so-elasticsearch-retention-estimate``.
-The latter can help you get an approximation of how many days' worth of logs you can store.
-Running so-elasticsearch-retention-estimate yields output similar to:
+In addition to ``sudo so-elasticsearch-indices-growth``, you can also run ``sudo so-elasticsearch-retention-estimate`` which will give you an approximation of how many days' worth of logs you can store.

+For example:

 ::